midnightxyzw/bdo-nsfw/PAZ/README.md

 ## The developer way

-This way is much faster since it only copy minimal amount of files.
+This way is faster since it only copy minimal amount of files.
 It assumes you are familiar with the workflow or running scripts from command line with various arguments.

+1. Install Python
+2. Enable Developer Mode, if you are on Windows.
+3. Open command line window and go to this folder.
+4. Run `midnight_xyzw.cmd --help` for details on how to use this tool.

 2. Enable "Developer Mode"